How a Coen brothers classic influenced the mood of Marvel's Black Widow

-Superhero fans are diving into the first Marvel Cinematic Universe movie in two years Friday, as Black Widow hits theaters and Disney Plus Premier Access.
-It was meant to come out in May 2020, but the pandemic forced Disney to delay Natasha Romanoff's long-awaited solo adventure multiple times.
+Superhero fans are diving into the first Marvel Cinematic Universe movie in two years now that Black Widow has hit theaters and Disney Plus Premier Access.
+The film was set to come out in May 2020, but the pandemic forced Disney to delay Natasha Romanoff's long-awaited solo adventure multiple times.

 Black Widow was directed by Cate Shortland, whose previous movies include the dramas Somersault and Lore, as well as the 2017 thriller Berlin Syndrome.
 Black Widow is her first MCU project, and I stayed up late in London to talk to her over Zoom as she started her day in Australia.